infinum/eightshift-docs/website/docs/basics/blocks-wrapper.md

 ### wrapperUseSimple

 We wrapped some of the options in a specific condition, and we call it `wrapperUseSimple`.
 In general, this attribute is set to `true` when you only want simplified options on your block.
-Natively it is used inside all of the inner blocks in the column block.
-Generali in all of the inner blocks, it is a good idea to simplify the wrapper.
+Natively, it is used inside all of the inner blocks in the column block.
+Because we don't need wrappers inside wrappers inside wrappers (and so on).
+It's a good rule of thumb to use a simple wrapper in all of the inner blocks.

 ### wrapperUseSimpleShowControl